hinxx/ng3e/build_imgioc.md

 	epicsEnvSet("RSCSTR", "USB::0x1313::0x8087::M00407309::RAW")

 * if no other USB TMC devices are present no configuration is needed for PM100USB

+* if no other USB serial devices are present no configuration is needed for LT59

 Start the IOC: